MattGough/java_network/README.md

 ## Java Network

-This is Makers Academy challenge to build a basic command line social network in Java.
-As described [here](https://gist.github.com/spike01/39e1ae40e0669fc68a67ec30efdb1ce7).
+This is a Makers Academy challenge to build a basic command line social network in Java, as described [here](https://gist.github.com/spike01/39e1ae40e0669fc68a67ec30efdb1ce7).

 ### Features